microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaApplicationProxyConnectorGroup.md

 ```

 ## Description
-the Get-EntraBetaApplicationProxyConnectorGroup cmdlet retrieves a list of all connector groups, or if specified, details of the specified connector group.
+The Get-EntraBetaApplicationProxyConnectorGroup cmdlet retrieves a list of all connector groups, or if specified, details of the specified connector group.

 ## Examples